The lowdown on the steamiest timepieces from the biggest week in watches.

 Via @bvlgari

 Bvlgari’s Octo Finissimo is familiar with breaking records – it’s in the DNA.
 In its first iteration, which launched in 2014, the watch broke the record for the world’s thinnest timepiece, and the distinct octagonal shape was a tasty addition to the luxury sportswatch world.
 But the brainboxes in Bvlgari’s watchmaking division don’t rest on their laurels, and this year they’ve shrunk the Octo Finissimo to 37mm.
-The new micro-rotor movement builds on the scaled-down advancements of the solotempo movements seen in the Maison’s Serpenti range.
+The new micro-rotor builds on the scaled-down advancements of the solotempo movements seen in the Maison’s Serpenti range.
 In this smaller size, you’ve got the best of both worlds.
 There’s innovation with movements displaying a steadfast commitment to watchmaking.
-But offering this octagonal beast in a more universal size with a prestige yellow gold and durable stainless steel option available makes them all the more killer.
+But offering this octagonal beast in a more universal size with a prestige yellow gold and lightweight polished and brushed titanium options available makes them all the more killer.

 Tudor marks its centenary with the Monarch